District Level Professional Development Leaders

 2424 | Student Thinking at the Center of Teacher Learning

-Experience a protocol for looking at student work that has transformed teaching and learning of teachers, administrators, and students in one district through deep reflection on student mathematical thinking.
-Connect student thinking to classroom practice.
+Experience a protocol for looking at student work in small teams that has transformed teaching and learning of teachers, administrators, and students in one district through deep reflection on student scientific thinking and practices.
+Connect student thinking to teaching practices and activity development.
 Acquire tools to implement a collaborative protocol in your setting that affords student and teacher learning.

 2425 | The Students' Six Process: Students Teaching Teachers

 Explore the Students' Six process, which engages groups of high school students in a process designed to provide high-quality professional learning to their teachers.
 Interact with a panel of students who have benefited from this process.
 Learn how to encourage collaboration between students and educators and discuss ways to implement the Students' Six process in your district.

 2426 | Teaching With Social Justice in Mind: A Course Written by Teachers for Teachers